iterative/dvc.org/content/docs/command-reference/import.md

 To actually [version the data](/doc/tutorials/get-started/data-versioning), `git add` (and `git commit`) the import `.dvc` file.

-Note that `dvc repro` doesn't check or update import `.dvc` files by default (see `dvc freeze`), use `dvc update` to bring the import up to date from the data source.
+Note that `dvc repro` doesn't check or update import `.dvc` files (see `dvc freeze`), use `dvc update` to bring the import up to date from the data source.

 Also note that chained imports (importing data that was imported into the source repo at `url`) are not supported.

 ## Options

-- `-o <path>`, `--out <path>` - destination `path` inside the workspace to place the downloaded file or directory.
-By default the file basename name is used in the current working directory (if this option isn't used).
-Directories in the given `path` will be created.
+- `-o <path>`, `--out <path>` - specify a path to the desired location in the workspace to place the downloaded file or directory (instead of using the current working directory).
+Directories specified in the path must already exist, otherwise this command will fail.

 - `--file <filename>` - specify a path and/or file name for the `.dvc` file created by this command (e.g. `--file stages/stage.dvc`).
 This overrides the